tomverbeure/ecp5_jtag/spinal/README.md

     val jtagg = new JTAGG(JtaggGeneric().copy())
 ```

 This instantiates a `JTAGG` cell in the design.
-The
 [`JtaggGeneric`](https://github.com/SpinalHDL/SpinalHDL/blob/faa1281d49c59991c1dcf00486ade28b703dc5c8/lib/src/main/scala/spinal/lib/blackbox/lattice/ecp5/debug.scala#L42a)
 is a tiny wrapper around a SpinalHdl `Generic()` that's used by a `BlackBox()`.
 By default, the `JtaggGeneric()` enables
 both the `ER1` and the `ER2` port.